 Many companies specialize in logistics, providing the service to manufacturers, retailers and other industries with a large need to transport goods.
 Some own the full gamut of infrastructure, from jet planes to trucks, warehouses and software, while others specialize in one or two parts.
 FedEx, UPS and DHL are well-known logistics providers.

-Typically, large retailers or manufacturers own majors parts of their logistics network.
-Most companies, however, outsource the function to a third-party logistics provider (3PL).
+Typically, large retailers or manufacturers own major parts of their logistics network.
+Most companies, however, outsource the function to third-party logistics providers (3PLs).

 Transportation and warehousing are the two major functions of logistics.